kopia/kopia/site/content/docs/Features/_index.md

 ### Restore

-To restore data, Kopia can mount contents of a Repository as a local disk and you can use normal file copy tools to perform full or selective restore.
+To restore data, Kopia can mount the contents of a Repository as a local disk, and you can use normal file copy tools to perform full or selective restore.

 ### Encryption